Differentiable Tree Search Network: Experiments

-To evaluate the efficacy of \dts, we benchmark it against the following prominent baselines: \begin{enumerate} \item \textbf{Model-free Q-network}: This allows us to assess the significance of integrating the inductive biases into the neural network architecture.
-This model is trained using the loss defined as, $\mathcal{L}_{Qnet} = \lambda_1 \mathcal{L}_{Q} + \lambda_2 \mathcal{L}_{\mathcal{D}}$.
+\textbf{Model-free Q-network:} This allows us to assess the significance of incorporating inductive biases into the neural network architecture.
+This model is trained using the loss defined as:

-\item \textbf{Online Search with Independently Learnt World Model}: In this baseline, the world models and value module are trained independently of each other.
-During evaluation, we employ a best-first search, akin to DTS, utilising the independently trained world model.
-Through this baseline, we assess the benefits derived from the joint optimisation of the world model and the search algorithm.
-For brevity in our discussions, this is termed \textit{"Search with World Model"}.
-Notably, our evaluations perform 10 trials for each search.
-To train this model, we compute the Q-value, $Q_\theta$, \textit{without performing the search} and optimise the loss defined as, $\mathcal{L}_{Search} = \lambda_1 \mathcal{L}_{Q} + \lambda_2 \mathcal{L}_{\mathcal{D}} + \lambda_3 \mathcal{L}_{\mathcal{T}_\theta} + \lambda_4 \mathcal{L}_{\mathcal{R}_\theta}$.
+\textbf{Model-based Search:} In this baseline, we utilize the submodules defined for D-TSN, but the world models and the value module are trained independently of each other.
+During evaluation, we employ the best-first search, akin to D-TSN, utilizing the independently trained modules.
+Through this baseline, we assess the benefits derived from the joint optimization of the world model and the search algorithm.
+For our evaluations, we perform 10 search iterations for each input state.
+To train this model, we compute the Q-value, $Q_\theta$, \textit{without performing the search} and optimize the loss defined as: